dutch-and-bold/moneybird-sdk/README.md

 }
 ```

-For more examples please take a look at the unit tests or take a look at the [Moneybird CLI](https://github.com/dutch-and-bold/moneybird-cli) project.
+For more examples please take a look at some of the unit tests or take a look at the [Moneybird CLI](https://github.com/dutch-and-bold/moneybird-cli) project.

 ## Project structure